Mahendra of Nepal: Economic reforms

 Before 1956, Nepal did not have its own foreign currency reserve but rather maintained it in central bank of India.
 For getting the foreign currency amounts required to bear the expenses of Nepalese Embassies and treatment expenses of King, an application had to be submitted to the Reserve Bank of India.
 One of the problems that distressed Nepalese economy was the circulation of two types of currency, Nepalese and Indian simultaneously.
 Nepal had a dominant use of Indian rupee.
 Exchange rates between the Indian and Nepali currency were fixed by local traders.
-Between 2007 and 2011 BS, Nepal's economic dependence on India was 95 percent.
+Between 1950 and 1954 Nepal's economic dependence on India was 95 percent.
 Seeing this, King Mahendra, established a central bank on 26 April 1956 in order to reduce dependence on India, replace Indian currency being circulated in the market and strengthen the countries' sovereignty by making Nepal independent in foreign currency exchange.
 Mahendra had managed to bring this dependency below 60 percent.

 The responsibility of notes issuance was transferred from "Sadar Muluki khana" (Central Treasury) to the NRB.
-On 19 February 1960, NRB released its first bank notes in the denomination of Mohru 1.
-The Nepal Rastra Bank Act, 1955 and Later, the Foreign Exchange Regulation Act, 1963 and Nepal's choice for a fixed exchange rate with Indian Currency along with supporting government policies contributed significantly in stabilizing confidence in both the domestic currency and in exchange rate among the local traders.
+On 19 February 1960 NRB released its first bank notes in the denomination of Mohru 1.
+The Nepal Rastra Bank Act, 1955 and later, the Foreign Exchange Regulation Act, 1963 and Nepal's choice for a fixed exchange rate with Indian Currency along with supporting government policies contributed significantly in stabilising confidence in both the domestic currency and in exchange rate among the local traders.
 Additionally, during this decade, the national policy of relations with foreign institution were implemented which created the foundation for membership with international organization such as the International Monetary Fund (IMF) and the World Bank (WB) in 1961.
 Because of these policies, Nepal succeeded in the circulation of the new Nepalese rupee as the legal tender in Nepal's Terai region which was predominated by Indian currencies and facilitated for the elimination of the dual currency period in 1964 in the country and making Nepal independent in foreign currency exchange.
 Many financial institutions, such as Rastriya Banijya Bank, Rastriya Beema Sansthan, Nepal Co-operative Banks among others were gradually established to make the Nepalese economy more engaging and sustainable.